 Paris Orly and Beauvais are the two other airports in Paris.
 Orly was previously the main airport of Paris before Charles de Gaulle was opened up in 1974.
 Beauvais is a very small airport located a fair distance from the city.
-Serviced by low cost airlines such as Ryanair, it can be cheap to fly to but won’t provide the nicest of travelling experiences.
+Serviced by low-cost airlines such as Ryanair, it can be cheap to fly to but won’t provide the nicest of traveling experiences.

 If you’re looking for extravagance and some Italian culture mixed in with French, then Nice is calling you.
-Flying into Nice Côte d’Azur airport will take you to Cannes, Monaco and very close to the Italian border.
-The third busiest airport in France is the home to the rich and wealthy of the French mediterranean coast.
-It’s also home to the Cannes French film festival and international film market.
+Flying into Nice Côte d’Azur Airport will take you to Cannes, Monaco and very close to the Italian border.
+The third busiest airport in France is the home to the rich and wealthy of the French Mediterranean coast.
+It’s also home to the Cannes French film festival and the international film market.

-Also on the mediterranean coast (la côte) is the city of Marseille.
-Serviced by Aéroport Marseille Provence, this sleek international airport was once home to the French flying boats of 1920’s and 1930’s, including Pan American World Airways, Aéropostale and Air Union.
-The fishing port of Marseille is one of the main attractions on the french southern coast, followed closely behind by Montpellier and Perpignan.
+Also on the Mediterranean coast is the city of Marseille.
+Serviced by Aéroport Marseille Provence, this sleek international airport was once home to the French flying boats of the 1920s and 1930s, including Pan American World Airways, Aéropostale and Air Union.
+The fishing port of Marseille is one of the main attractions on the French southern coast, followed closely behind by Montpellier and Perpignan.